leticia-paixao-wermelinger/my_own_printf/README.md

 # my_own_printf
-Writing the code of mt own printf, using my own c library inside.
+In this project, I write the code of my own printf, using the c library I created in another repository.
 The code is in accordance with the 3.3.54 Norminette's version.